goioc/di/README.md

 }
 ```

-In this case, if `someOtherBean` is not found in the Container, you will get `nill` injected into this field.
+In this case, if `someOtherBean` is not found in the Container, you will get `nil` injected into this field.

 In fact, you don't need a bean ID to preform an injection!
 Check this out: